Andr-Zero/PXU-C-PIM/README.md

 - Install instruction
 - Upload Arduino code for programming
 - Upload board and design files
-- Explain header and LEDs
+- Explain header, programming, and LEDs

 ##### FAQ
 - What chargers work?
   I dont have a definitive list.
 Any 100w charger *should* work.
 I tested with an Anker 100w I got off Amazon and have had no issues.
 - Does it have to be a 100w charger?
-   YES!
-There's a lot of 65w chargers out there and they simply not enough to power a stock console.
+   At a minimum, YES!
+There's a lot of 65w chargers out there and they simply not enough to power a *stock* console.
-- I'm using a 100w charger but nothing is working.
+- I'm plugging in my charger but nothing is working.
-   The charger has to be able to negotiate with the PIM saying it can do 95w-100w at 20v, otherwise the PIM refuses to pass power to the PXU.
+   The charger has to be able to negotiate with the PIM saying it can do ~100w at 20v, otherwise the PIM refuses to pass power.
 - My USB charger is warm when running the console, is that normal?
    Depends on the charger, mine does and with anything I use it with.
+Apperently the GaN chargers run cooler?
+I've yet to verify myself.
-- My USB-C Cable melted down!
+- My USB-C Cable is hot or has melted down!
    It wasn’t rated for 100w.
 MUST use a cable that’s rated for 100w.